-Performance of methods was measured using 10 fold cross validation, which was repeated 10 times.
-Due to the unbalanced nature of the number of positive and negative examples in this data set we measured the error rates using a balanced loss function with the property that chance level is a loss of 0.5, regardless of the ratio of positive to negative examples.
+where y are the true labels and \hat{y} are the estimates.
+Chance level is a loss of 0.5 regardless of the ratio of positive to negative examples.
 On this problem (with the added noise) an SVM using the original kernel does not perform better than chance.
+The same is true of an RBF kernel.

-The results of using the original kernel and the subpolynomial method are given in Table 2.
+The results of using the original kernel, the RBF kernel and the subpolynomial method are given in Table 2.
 The subpolynomial kernel leads to a large improvement over using the original kernel.
-Its performance is close to that of an SVM on the original data without the added noise, which in this case is $0.18 \pm 0.15$ .
+Its performance is close to that of an SVM on the original data without the added noise, which in this case is 0.18 ± 0.015 .